-When on an Iceland trip and driving the Ring road, you will pass a few villages here and there.
-To be more familiar with what the different villages has to offer, what services they prove, campsite info and important numbers we put together this village guide.
-We will skip the villages in Snæfellsnes & the Westfjords and try to limit the guide to villages on the Ring road or very close by.
-Reykjavik is by far the biggest town in Iceland.
-Together with it’s surrounding towns they make up 2/3 of the country’s population, ballpark figure.
-You will find many villages here with less than 200 people which is the number required by international standard for a place to be called a village.
-We even have places with less than 50 people and then we have the places with the village name on both sides of the sign! (joke)
+When traveling around Iceland on the Ring Road, you’ll pass villages here and there.
+To get familiar with what the different villages in Iceland have to offer, what services they provide, campsite info, and important numbers, we put together this village guide.
+We will skip the villages in Snæfellsnes & the Westfjords and limit the guide to villages on the Ring Road or close by.
+Reykjavík is Iceland’s capital and by far the largest city in the country.
+Together with the surrounding towns in the capital region, it accounts for roughly two-thirds of Iceland’s population.
+You will find many villages here with less than 200 people which is often used internationally as a benchmark for defining a village.
+We even have places with less than 50 people and then there are places with the village name on both sides of the sign! (joke)

-Lets start our guide in Reykjavik by driving our camper van in clockwise direction and head north
+Let’s start our guide in Reykjavík by driving our camper van in a clockwise direction heading north through the most charming Iceland villages ans small towns in the country.

-This village is just outside Reykjavik.
-Although born in Reykjavik, the Icelandic Nobel prize winning author Halldór Laxness spent most his life in Mosfellsbær and you can visit the place he lived for most of his life.
-There are about 10.000 people in Mosfellsbær and you’ll find most of your needs fulfilled here.
-Many say that the Mosfellsbær bakery is the best in the country but we’ll let other decide that! 🙂
+This Icelandic village is just outside Reykjavík.
+Although born in Reykjavík, the Icelandic Nobel prize-winning author Halldór Laxness spent most of his life in Mosfellsbær, and you can visit where he lived.
+There are about 10,000 people in Mosfellsbær and you’ll find most of your needs fulfilled here.
+Many say that the Mosfellsbær bakery is the best in the country but we’ll let others decide that! 🙂

-Of course you’ll find a wonderful swimming pool to like in most villages and towns in Iceland.
+You’ll also find a wonderful outdoor swimming pool like in most villages and towns in Iceland.
 The campsite has everything you need and is conveniently located, more or less, in the middle of town.

 Campsite GPS: 64°10’13.84″N 21°41’35.36″W

-For some reason, the next village, is considered a neighborhood in Reykjavik which makes it the biggest in area but the smallest in population.
-Just under 600 people live here under the roots of the mountain Esja which might also be the biggest attraction in Kjalanes for many people climb to the top every year.
-There are no low price food stores here but you have a gas station and a swimming pool!
-At times, the winds here can be astounding as can be seen in bushes and trees that grown in the common wind direction.
+For some reason, the next village is considered a neighborhood in Reykjavík making it the largest town, but the smallest in population.
+Just under 600 people live here under the surrounding mountains of Esja.
+The mountain might also be the biggest attraction in Kjalarnes and many people climb to the top every year.
+There aren’t any low-price food stores here but you have a gas station and a swimming pool!
+At times, the winds here can be astounding as can be seen in bushes and trees that grow in the common wind direction.

-An hour away from Reykjavik, depending on if you drive under or around the fjord Hvalfjörður, you’ll arrive in Borgarnes.
+An hour away from Reykjavík, depending on whether you drive under or around the fjord Hvalfjörður, you’ll arrive in Borgarnes.
 Just under 2000 people live here in harmony with nature.
-Here you will find anything you might need from banks, post office, gas stations, grocery stores, restaurants & bars.
-You also have an excellent campsite here.
-Around Borgarnes you will find a few very interesting historical sites and a golf course too.
+Here you will find everything you need from banks, the post office, gas stations, grocery stores, restaurants and bars.
+You also have an excellent campsite here as well as some interesting historical sites and a golf course too.

-From here on, you will only pass very small villages, all the way to Akureyri in the north.
-But you’ll have gas stations everywhere so you are not left alone and where there is gas stations, you’ll have hot dogs too! 🙂
+From here on, you will only pass small Iceland villages, all the way to Akureyri in the north.
+But there are gas stations everywhere so you won’t ever be alone.
+Better yet where there are gas stations, there are hot dogs too! 🙂

 Campsite GPS: 64°33’5.41″N 21°54’30.59″W